-- All inpatient mental health, chemical dependency, and opioid treatment services require prior authorization even when using your POS benefit.
-Most of the time, the inpatient facility or ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
-If services are approved under your POS benefit, your POS cost sharing will apply. - Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay - All services received during a non-covered inpatient stay require prior authorization even when using your POS benefit.
-Most of the time, the inpatient facility or ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
-If services are approved under your POS benefit, your POS cost sharing will apply.
+- General anesthesia for dental services requires prior authorization even when using your POS benefit.
+Most of the time, the ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
+If services are approved under your POS benefit, your POS cost sharing will apply. - Some oral surgery services, including services provided in an office setting, require prior authorization even when using your POS benefit.
+Most of the time, the ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
+If services are approved under your POS benefit, your POS cost sharing will apply. - o Diabetes self-management training, diabetic services, and supplies